'I have murdered my wife, I shot her': Details of Ngakuru murder released

 They were in the process of dividing the property.

-Michael Douthett was primarily responsible for this "and believed he was not getting the co-operation he needed from the deceased and this was a major source of frustration for him," the summary said.
+Michael Douthett was primarily responsible for this "and believed he was not getting the co-operation he needed from the deceased and this was a major source of frustration for him", the summary said.

-On November 26 at 6am he was at the home, had just made a cup of coffee and was sitting at the dining room table.
+On November 26 at 6am he was at home, had just made a cup of coffee and was sitting at the dining room table.

 Patricia arrived at the house, came in and put her gumboots on before heading down to the milking shed.